fsprojects-archive/zzarchive-FSharpCommunityTemplates/README.md

 Templates for F# projects, by the F# community, for use in Visual Studio, Xamarin Studio and other editors

-The plan is that there will ne multiple directories, for Visual Studio, MonoDevelop etc.
+The plan is that there will be multiple directories, for Visual Studio, MonoDevelop etc.

 The Visual Studio templates are shipped on Visual Studio Gallery.